hashicorp/design-system/website/docs/getting-started/for-designers/partials/setup-guide.md

 !!!
 Info

-While the steps included in this documentation are specific to HashiCorp's Figma organization and libraries, [Figma's documentation](https://help.figma.com/hc/en-us/articles/360041051154-Guide-to-libraries-in-Figma) is equally useful when learning how to enable libraries and use them in your projects.
+While the steps included in this documentation are specific to HashiCorp’s Figma organization and libraries, [Figma’s documentation](https://help.figma.com/hc/en-us/articles/360041051154-Guide-to-libraries-in-Figma) is equally useful when learning how to enable libraries and use them in your projects.

 !!!